 Happily I was right, and the D500 was announced alongside Nikon's new flagship, the D5.
 The D500 is aimed at serious enthusiast and professional photographers who want a smaller, lighter camera than a full-frame (FX) model such as the D810 or D5.
 It's also designed for pros who want the focal length magnification of the DX-format sensor.

-One surprise about the D500 is that its APS-C format sensor has 20.9 million effective pixels, less than the company's other recent (24Mp) SLRs of the same format.
-Interestingly the D5 announced at the same time has 20.8 million pixels on its full-frame sensor.
-I'm told that the two cameras use the same sensor architecture, built to Nikon's specification.
+One surprise about the D500 is that its APS-C sensor has 20.9 million effective pixels, less than the company's other recent (24MP) DSLRs of the same format; this is to enable the photosites to be bigger, to improve low-light performance.

 There are several other similarities between the two new cameras which make the D500 an exciting proposition.
-The EXPEED 5 processing engine is the same, as is the 153-point Multi-CAM 20K autofocus (AF) system with 99 cross-type points.
-And, like the D5, the AF central point is sensitive down to -4EV while all the other points are sensitive down to -3EV, potentially making this a very capable camera in low light.
+The new EXPEED 5 processing engine, for example, is the same, as is the 153-point Multi-CAM 20K autofocus system with 99 cross-type points.
+As on the D5, the D500's AF central point is sensitive down to -4EV while all the other points are sensitive down to -3EV, potentially making this a very capable camera in low light.

 The processing engine also brings a maximum continuous shooting rate of 10 frames per second (the D5 can hit 12fps) for up to 200 14-bit lossless compressed raw files, as well as the ability to record 4K UHD movies.
 It all adds up to a pretty enticing package for sports and action photographers.

 In addition to the imaging sensor there's a new 180,000-pixel RGB sensor to handle metering and white balance, as well as informing the automatic scene recognition system to help improve autofocusing with better subject detection.